LeonisX/space-trader/README.md

 * QuestsSystem: non-static
 * After deal in ShipYard - alert in center of screen
 * Encounters procedures from Game to separate class???
-* Correlian - hull strength - 200 minimum, no max.
-Cargo bays - no limit
+* Correlian - hull strength - 200 minimum, no max (JAF).
+Cargo bays - no limit.
+Need to test
 * Bug - when 5 gadget slots - cant install 5 extra hidden bays.
 When decrease to 4 - can.
 * On sell, plunder, jettison - show goods with bold